syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-master-slide-and-layout-slide-in-c-sharp.md

     Dim background As IBackground = masterSlide.Background
     'Sets the fill type for background as Solid fill. background.Fill.FillType = FillType.Solid
-    'Creates instance for solid Fill.
+    'Gets the instance for solid Fill.
     Dim solidFill As ISolidFill = background.Fill.SolidFill
     'Sets the color for solid fill object. solidFill.Color = ColorObject.Green